Renew your retirement effort

 Pay attention to perks

-Companies that want to attract and keep the best employees are offering extras like bonus plans and profit sharing.
+Companies that want to attract and keep employees are offering extras like bonus plans and profit sharing.
 Some employers reimburse tuition costs or help with student loan repayment.
 You may even be able to ask for additional vacation days or a flexible schedule.
 Be sure to consider every angle of your work-life balance as you take this next big step.

-Return to Job change
+Job change checklist

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.